 Don’t let the person applying your makeup use any brushes on your skin until you confirm they’ve been cleaned.
 Sharing makeup brushes (and makeup in general) can spread germs that lead to breakouts.
 Confirm that the store is using sanitary measures before agreeing to your free makeover.

 Do consider making a small purchase after your makeover.
-If the person applying your makeup works on commission, consider purchasing something after they have spent their time with you.
+If the person applying your makeup works on commission, consider purchasing something after they have spent their time focusing on you, and were unable to help other customers.
 If you love your look, you may be considering a larger purchase, but if you’re still not sure, honor etiquette by making a small purchase.

 Do wash your face at the end of the day.
 Department store makeovers can make you feel really good, especially since most women say they can never get their makeup to look as good as when someone else does it.
 While it may be tempting to carry that residual makeup into the next day, wash your face!
 Sleeping in your makeup clogs pores, causes premature aging, causes breakouts, breeds bacteria and ruins your eyelashes.